 - Whatever firestopping method you employ, ensure that all materials and assemblies are approved by a nationally recognized testing facility, such as UL.

 - At the penetration, use indelible ink to record your company name, the date, and the number of cables penetrating the fire barrier.
-Purchase a disposable camera and take pictures of your penetration next to the documentation.
+Take pictures of your penetration next to the documentation.
 This will protect you if other companies open your firestop assembly and exceed its fill capacity or otherwise violate the fire code.

 - Do not run new cables through existing violations of fire barriers.
 Some building inspectors will then hold you responsible for all cables in violation of the fire code.

 - Do not caulk or ‘mud up’ around your cables if the fill cavity exceeds the recommended limits.
 Minimum depth thickness is affected by the space to be packed.

 - Do not exceed the fill capacity of a sleeve.
 Most caulks and putties are intumescent and will expand to seal the sleeve when exposed to heat.

 - Remember to drill oversized holes for core-drilled conduit.
 For example, for a 4-inch sleeve, you need a 4 ½-inch hole.

 - Do not use regular insulation in place of mineral wool batt insulation for packing.

 At Unique Fire Stop Products, we pride ourselves on providing the best quality firestop products, prices, installer training, and customer service available.
 Contact us if you have questions about any of our systems.